dhutapratama/docs/controllers.md

     /photos/{photo}/comments/{comment:slug}

-When using a custom keyed implicit binding as a nested route parameter, Laravel will automatically scope the query to retrieve the nested model by its parent using conventions to guess the relationship name on the parent.
+When using a custom keyed implicit binding as a nested route parameter, Lets will automatically scope the query to retrieve the nested model by its parent using conventions to guess the relationship name on the parent.
 In this case, it will be assumed that the `Photo` model has a relationship named `comments` (the plural of the route parameter name) which can be used to retrieve the `Comment` model.

 <a name="restful-localizing-resource-uris"></a>
 ### Localizing Resource URIs